 The Pyrenees Mountains

 While in the mountains, I came across a lone shepherd working with his dog to bring sheep down to lower pastures before the snow began.
-The sheep provide milk for the famous cheeses of this part of the world.
+The sheep provide milk for both the famous cheeses and Greek yogurt of this part of the world.
 The cheese is used with whole milk and then aged to produce a robust flavor.
-Plenty of saturated fat, but eaten in small chunks and often, usually not adorning pizza.
-Sheep join goats and cows in providing the milk for some of the world’s best, yet less familiar cheeses.
-And climbing mountains is hard work, so adding calories, versus counting them is more important!
+It contains large amounts of saturated fat but is only eaten in small amounts.

 And on the subject of cheese, each Mediterranean country has its specialties.
 The Mediterranean people are not afraid of cheese and its calories.
-Cheese vary by animal and the grass of the season.
-They are celebrated by region and frequently paired with a wine and fruit from the same locality.
+Cheese varies by animal and the grass of the season.
+They are celebrated by region and frequently paired with wine and fruit from the same locality.

 I am an avid cyclist.
 My preferred vacation is cycling.
 You learn a lot from the back of a bike and you get to places a car never will, particularly on the tiny back roads of Europe.

-In the Fall of 2011, I cycled on tiny roads and hefty mountain climbs in the white villages of Andalusia” in Southern Spain.
-From my bike I saw small fields of seasonal vegetables, Winter squash, broccoli, cabbage.
+In the Fall of 2011, I cycled on tiny roads and hefty mountain climbs in the white villages of Andalusia in Southern Spain.
+From my bike, I saw small fields of seasonal vegetables, winter squash, broccoli, and cabbage.
 Each night came with different lodging, yet the daily table always included: jamon serrano, Manchego and local bread.
 Evening meals offered local meat, often pork, venison or rabbit.

-The First Secret of the Mediterranean is Food from the Wild
+The First Secret of the Mediterranean Lifestyle is Food from the Wild

-The Second Secret of the Mediterranean is Life not Diet
+The Second Secret of the Mediterranean Lifestyle is not Diet

 I am frequently in Europe.
 It is my original home and the geographical origin of my DNA.
-I like to go “home” on occasion to connect with my roots.
+I like to visit Europe on occasion to connect with my roots.
 One of the roots of European society is the local café or bar.
 Depending on the country this is a brasserie, café, taverna, trattoria, osteria, Gasthaus, Stube, pub.

 In Italy, Aperitivo signals the end of the day.
 It may involve a tiny snack and a glass of prosecco or an Aperol Spritzer.
-Food ALWAYS pairs with alcohol.
+Food always pairs well with alcohol.
 Aperitivo is never enjoyed in isolation.
-Almost always in familiar surroundings.
-Always involves a chat.
+Almost always in familiar surroundings and involves a chat.
 When people come together to socialize, it fosters healthy eating habits by reminding us to slow down and to be mindful of the meal we share.